Clint Boulton: Torquay United

-He replaced Ian Twitchin at right-back and quickly settled into the side, playing all but the last four of the remaining games of the season as Torquay struggled unsuccessfully to avoid relegation out of the Third Division.
-He began the 1972–73 season as first choice in the centre of defence, though soon moved back to right-back in a reshuffle of the team.
-He was an ever-present until the local derby against Exeter City on Boxing Day 1972, but played just five games in the remainder of the season.
+He replaced Ian Twitchin at right-back.
+He quickly settled into the side, playing all but the last four of the remaining games of the season as Torquay struggled unsuccessfully to avoid relegation out of the Third Division.
+He began the 1972–73 season as first-choice in the centre of defence, though he soon moved back to right-back in a reshuffle of the team.
+He was an ever-present until the local derby against Exeter City on Boxing Day 1972 but played just five games in the remainder of the season.
 Manager Jack Edwards was replaced by Malcolm Musgrove, and Boulton was an ever-present in 1973–74.
-The "Gulls" continued to battle in the bottom half of the table in 1974–75, before reaching ninth in 1975–76.
+The "Gulls" continued to battle in the bottom half of the table in 1974–75 before reaching ninth in 1975–76.
 Musgrove was replaced by Frank O'Farrell, who was in turn replaced by Mike Green, in a chaotic campaign in 1976–77.
-He was deployed as an emergency centre-forward at Doncaster Rovers in August 1976, and scored a hat-trick in a 4–0 win.
+He was deployed as an emergency centre-forward at Doncaster Rovers in August 1976 and scored a hat-trick in a 4–0 win.
 He was named the club's Player of the Season in 1976–77.
 Boulton remained a regular until the end of the 1977–78 season, as Torquay again finished ninth.
 However, he played just eleven times in the 1978–79 season, with his final game for Torquay coming on the final day of the season, a 1–0 defeat away to Rochdale.
-He left Plainmoor that summer, and was awarded a testimonial by Torquay with a friendly match against Southampton on 15 January 1980.
-In total he played 286 games for the club in league and cup competitions, scoring 36 goals.
-He later played for Southern League side Minehead.
+He left Plainmoor that summer and was awarded a testimonial by Torquay with a friendly match against Southampton on 15 January 1980.
+He played 286 games for the club in league and cup competitions, scoring 36 goals.
+He later played for Southern League side Minehead, as well as Galmpton United and Foxhole United.

 Later life

-Since retirement from football he owned a company in Devon that produces blinds and awnings.
+Since retirement from football, he owned a company in Devon that produced blinds and awnings.
 Boulton died during a game of golf on 1 January 2021.